Jmwofford/babyDiv_WDI-curriculum/projects/unit_02/README.md

 **You will be working individually for this project**, and you will be designing the app yourself.
 We hope you will exercise creativity on this project, sketch some wireframes before you start, and write user stories to define what your users will want to do with the app.

-You will need to run your user stories, wireframes, and database design by your instructors to get their feedback and approval before you begin coding!
-Remember to keep things small and focus on mastering the fundamentals – scope creep/feature creep is the biggest pitfall for any project!
+You will need to run your user stories, wireframes, database design, and an app deployed on Heroku by your instructors to get their feedback and approval before you begin coding!
+Remember to keep things small and focus on mastering the fundamentals – **scope creep**/**feature creep** is the biggest pitfall for any project!

 Identify what you need to build and accomplish to meet project expectations and identify everything else as stretch goals.
 If you meet your MVP (Minimum Viable Product) ahead of schedule, you can decide which reach goals to focus on for the remainder of your time.